boschresearch/perun-proposals/design/001-RPC-Interface-Specification.md

 * `Unknown Session ID`
 * `Unknown Channel ID`
+* `Unknown Alias`
+* `Invalid Amount`
 * `Peer Not Responding`

-#### 2. Subscribe To Payment Channel Updates
+#### 2. Subscribe To Channel Updates

-Subscribe to notifications on new incoming payment channel updates.
-A subscription id will be returned immediately and it will be included in the notification sent to the user on incoming payment channel updates.
+Subscribe to notifications on new incoming updates for the specified channel in the specified session.

-All pending notifications, not yet timed out will be delivered to the client.
+Only one subscription can be made at a time.
+Making a repeated subscription without canceling the previous one will return an error.

+The incoming channel updates received when there was no subscription will have been cached by the node.
+Once a new subscription is made, node will send these cached update (if any), as individual notifications.
+It will then continue to send a notification for each new incoming channel update.

+Response to the notifications can be sent using the `Respond To Channel Update` API.

 *Parameters*